aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivotfilter/_index.md

 ```

-For the description of this property, please see [getMemberPropertyFieldIndex()](../../com.aspose.cells/pivotfilter\#getMemberPropertyFieldIndex--)
+Gets the member property field index of the pivot filter.

 **Parameters:**
 | Parameter | Type | Description |